3 Lifestyle Tips & 4 Supplements for Joint Health

 Glucosamine Chondroitin Complex with MSM (Works Great in Unison with Key Collagen!)

-While not on sale this month, we’d be remiss without mentioning Glucosamine Chondroitin Complex with MSM as it has helped so many of our clients over the years.
+We’d be remiss without mentioning Glucosamine Chondroitin Complex with MSM as it has helped so many of our clients over the years.
 Glucosamine and Chondroitin are structural components of cartilage, the tissue that cushions the joints.
 Both are produced naturally in the body.
 Glucosamine and chondroitin supplements are helpful to support healthy cartilage formation and joint comfort by promoting cartilage strength and resilience, something that also decreases as we age.
 To get the best benefit from it you usually need to have 1500 mg of quality glucosamine to work (be warned that drugstore varieties are usually useless to your body!).
 Our nutritionists recommend taking Glucosamine Chondroitin Complex with MSM for a minimum of three months; they’ve seen some clients start to see relief within one week, but expect to take it for at least six weeks to help regenerate the lost cartilage.
 This product pairs great with Key Collagen, which also has a peptide that regenerates cartilage too, so taking these both together would be great.

 If you’re suffering from chronic joint pain and this all sounds overwhelming , we encourage you to consider making a virtual appointment with one of our nutritionists or dietitians.
 It often takes some detective work to come up with the right eating plan and combination of supplements to help reduce your specific inflammation and heal the tissues throughout your body.
 We’d love to help you get back to feeling good, no matter the activity!